damiacer/damiacer.github.io/_pages/cv.md

 ---

 {% include base_path %}

+_______

 Education
 ======
-* Doctor of Medicine – Resident physician in Public Health, Université de Rouen, 2015-2019
+* Doctor of Medicine – Resident physician in Public Health, University of Rouen, 2015-2019
-* Master degree in Public Health and Epidemiology, Université Paris-Sud (Paris XI), 2017-2018
+* Master degree in Public Health and Epidemiology, University "Paris-Sud (Paris XI)", 2017-2018
-* Doctor of Medicine – Resident physician in occupational medicine, Université Paris Descartes, 2014-2015
+* Doctor of Medicine – Resident physician in occupational medicine, University "Paris Descartes", 2014-2015
-* Doctor of Medicine, Sapienza Università di Roma, 2016-2014
+* Doctor of Medicine – School of Medicine, University of Rome "Sapienza", 2016-2014

 _______